Supersquirtle6/SFFTAG/README.md

 # SFFTAG
 Super's Fetish Fatty Text Adventure Game

-This game is a C++ Project made to be a terminal run Text Based RPG.
+This game is a Python Project made to be a terminal run Text Based RPG.

 -Credits-